theatom06/math-test/README.md

 # Math Test
-This is a simple website that test how long it would take for you to get 20 basic math qustions correct
+This is a simple website that test how many Math questions you can do under 60s.

-This website is made with simple html, css and javascript.
+It is a simple, minimal website.
+Its as a monotone color shceme
 Hope you like this project!!